 Marcelina started cooperating with Career Angels in February 2019 while completing her B.A. in Classical Philology at the University of Łódź.
 She is responsible for preparing reports and documents for the clients and updating the database of investment funds.
 She also supports new team members during the induction period.
 In addition, since April 2020, she helps Career Angels in organizing Open Webinars – she coordinates their promotion and contacts participants directly.
 Marcelina works in English and Polish.
 She also speaks Italian.

-Why are you at Career Angel?
+Why are you at Career Angels?
 What’s your favourite part of your work?

 I like my work at Career Angels for 5 main reasons: